JuliaOpt/LinQuadOptInterface.jl/README.md

 5. change constraint rhs
 6. change variable bounds and type

+## LinQuadOptInterface Instance

-All these modification are caried out by the low-level solver own functionalities and hence it differs from MathOptInterfaceUtilities' `Instance`.
+In the MOI `Instance` made available by LinQuadOptInterface.jl all these modification are caried out by the low-level solver own functionalities and hence it differs from MathOptInterfaceUtilities' `Instance`.
 The latter will keep all problem data in the julia level and typically push to a low-level solver the complete problem at once.

 Here the data in the julia level is minimal, basically only references to constraints and variables.